hez2010/docker-azure-pipelines-agent/README.md

 ## Configuration

-For `latest`, you need to set these environment variables:
+You need to set these environment variables:

 - `AGENT_PAT`: The personal access token from Azure Pipelines.
 Required.
 See [Microsoft Docs](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/v2-linux?view=azure-devops#authenticate-with-a-personal-access-token-pat) for instructions on how to create the PAT.
 - `AGENT_POOL`: The agent pool.
 Optional.
 Default value: `Default`
 - `AGENT_URL`: The URL of tenant.
 - `AGENT_DOCKER_MTU_VALUE`: making sure it is less than the host docker MTU value, or you'll face networking issue

 ## License